 A feisty blend of jazz, traditional and folk-pop.
-With roots all over North America, the Malvinas pull together a broad palette of regional colors including: the blues-tinged grooves of the deep South, the spicy Cajun flavors of Louisiana, the Celtic modes of Eastern Canada and the libertarian troubadour tradition of the Lone Star State.
+With roots all over North America, the Malvinas pull together a broad palette of regional u including: the blues-tinged grooves of the deep South, the spicy Cajun flavours of Louisiana, the Celtic modes of Eastern Canada and the libertarian troubadour tradition of the Lone Star State.

-Individually and collectively, The Malvinas have been fortunate to work as side women and to share the stage with some really great artists including: Tori Amos, The Burns Sisters, Bruce Daigrepont, Jack Hardy, Eliza Gilkyson, Ray Wylie Hubbard, Shake Russell and Dana Cooper.
+Individually and collectively, The Malvinas have been fortunate to work as side women and to share the stage with some really great artists including: Bruce Daigrepont, Jack Hardy, Eliza Gilkyson, Ray Wylie Hubbard and Tim Grimm.
 Past appearances include: The New Orleans Jazz and Heritage Festival, The Cottonwood Festival and WFMT ‘s Folkstage.
-The Malvinas are also directly responsible for the welfare of seven cats, five dogs, and eleven hamsters.

 about our name